 Sprawled over an 11-acre jungle site, the Malacca Butterfly & Reptile Sanctuary was first opened to the public on the 1st February 1991.
 Colorful butterflies are bred in natural conditions, which contain over 20 different species.
 Malayan Birdwing, Black and White Helen and Malaysian National Butterflies are present.
 Malacca Butterfly & Reptile Sanctuary is also home to a huge variety of animals, from insects to reptiles, and birds to mammals

 It is a first private museum in Malaysia.
 The house is a combination of three terrace lots that were acquired by the Chan family in 1861.
 Four generations lived in the house before it opened as a museum in March 1985.
 It is beautifully decorated with items from around the world including finely stitched embroideries from China, furniture originating from Italy and colorful floor tiles from England.
 They begin at 10 a.m. and the last one is at 4 p.m., with an hour break in-between for lunch from noon to 2 PM.

 Website: Baba Nyonya Museum

-The museum highlights the history of the Malaccan Sultanate through thousands of artifacts, prints, photos and paintings.
+The museum highlights the history of the Malaccan Sultanate through thousands of artifacts, prints, photos, and paintings.
 You will find exhibits depicting the daily lives of the Sultans of Malacca.
-There are eight different exhibition rooms where you can find traditional weapons, arts, costumes and jewellery on display.
+There are eight different exhibition rooms where you can find traditional weapons, arts, costumes and jewelry on display.

 Mini Malaysia & ASEAN Cultural Park is the best place to witness and learn about the unique cultures of people from the various States in Malaysia.
-The main features of the park is the replica of traditional houses, which are individually constructed and represents the architectural style and splendour of the 13 states in Malaysia.
+The main features of the park are the replica of traditional houses, which are individually constructed and represents the architectural style and splendor of the 13 states in Malaysia.

 A great place for kids too, as they can learn traditional Malay games.